-Here is a quick overview of the visa requirements for visiting each of the four international Disney resorts.
-Because you don't want to mess up visa requirements, you should definitely confirm these rules before booking.
+Here is a quick overview of the visa requirements for U.S. passport holders visiting each of the four international Disney resorts.
+Because you don't want to mess up visa requirements, you should always confirm these rules before booking.

 Shanghai Disney Resort

 The newest international Disney destination, and the one with the most complicated visa process, is Shanghai Disney Resort.

 Shanghai is a city in China.
 U.S. passport holders seeking to visit Shanghai Disney Resort will (generally) need to apply in advance for a tourist visa (L Visa).
 To obtain a tourist visa, you'll need to provide your local consulate with documentation of your hotel stay and your air travel itinerary (including flights from and back to the United States).
 The fee is $140 (per person), and the processing time is four business days.

 If you are just passing through Shanghai, you might consider looking into their 144-hour transit visa, but this is only an option if you visit a third region (not your origin or China) after Shanghai.
 For the purposes of the transit visa, Hong Kong qualifies as a third region, making this a great excuse to add Hong Kong Disneyland to your itinerary.

 Finally, it is probably worth specifying in your visa application that you would like a 10-year, multiple entry visa.
 When we applied, there was no box for that option on the form, so we had to check "other" and write "10-year, multiple entry."

 This is a relatively new offering from China, where for the same fee ($140) you can get a visa that is good for ten years.
 Once you have the 10-year visa, you don't need to go through the application process every time you're visiting China.
 You will still need to provide proof of an onward or return ticket, though.